 How many credit hours for college do IB students typically earn?

 Credits granted by colleges can vary widely, from none to over 50 credits.
 At MWHS students have the ability to take both AP and IB classes.
 This provides a unique opportunity that most schools do not offer.
 The state of Texas guarantees a minimum of 24 credit hours at any public University in Texas if the student receives the IB Diploma and scores a 4 on each exam.
 For more details see Senate Bill 111.

 All IB Diploma teachers have received official IBO subject area training.
 This is a requirement of authorized IB schools.

 - asks students to engage in independent research through an in-depth study of a question relating to one of the DP subjects they are studying.
 The world studies extended essay option allows students tofocus on a topic of global significance which they examine through the lens of at least two DP subjects.
 A mentor teacher is assigned to help in the research and writing of this essay.

 - develops a coherent approach to learning that unifies the academic disciplines.
 In this course on critical thinking, students inquire into the nature of knowing and deepen their understanding of knowledge as a human construction.

 - involves students in a range of activities alongside their academic studies throughout the Diploma Programme.
 Creativity encourages students to engage in the arts and creative thinking.
-Action seeks to develop a healthy lifestyle through physical activity.
-Service with the community offers a vehicle for a new learning with academic value.
+The action seeks to develop a healthy lifestyle through physical activity.
+Service with the community offers a vehicle for new learning with academic value.
 The three strands of CAS enhance students’ personal and interpersonal development through experiential learning and enable journeys of self-discovery.